ombulabs/blog/_posts/2020-05-08-coupling-and-cohesion.markdown

 experience - figuring out what those parts should be, and where they should live within a codebase can be a daunting task.
 Design patterns and principles can help, but trying to keep them in mind as you design and implement solutions can be overwhelming.

 Thankfully, there's a pair of principles that can cut many of these gordian knots, and render decision making much clearer, simpler, and easier to articulate to others.
-Understanding and using the concepts of *coupling* and *cohesion* to guide your design and refactoring decisions yielded immediate results for me.
+Understanding and using the concepts of *coupling* and *cohesion* to guide my design and refactoring decisions yielded immediate results for me.

 <!--more-->

-Judging from a lot of the code that I've had to work on over the years, it could help quite a few other developers as well.
+Judging from a lot of the code that I've had to work on over the years, I think it could help quite a few other developers as well.

 ## The problem in a nutshell